Eppagelía

 Eppagelía is the Greek term for promise used in the Bible for the promises of God, mostly in the Epistles of Paul.
-The term is much less common im the Synoptic Gospels, used only rarely in Mark, Luke and Acts, and not at all in Matthew.
-It's used in the Septuagint for different Hebrew terms but the Epistles give it Christological significance.
+The term is much less common in the Synoptic Gospels, used only rarely in Mark, Luke and Acts, and not at all in Matthew.
+It is used in the Septuagint for different Hebrew terms but the Epistles give it Christological significance.